NickAzureDevops/Devops-Journey/README.md

 ![](/Images/logo.png)

-We will be using the following tools:
+We will be using the following for the lab:

 - Setting up Azure DevOps Environment
 - Deploy Resource using Terraform modules